-File Location: demnamesi is automatically placed in the study directory in which demname is located
+File Location: demnamesi is automatically placed in the SINMAPData folder inside the folder in which demname is located

 Stability index values are 0.0 or greater, with values greater than 1.0 indicating some level of stability.
 For display purposes, the Stability Index theme is grouped into six classifications as shown in Table 4.